ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ### Q: Proton therapy (PT) is a widely adopted form of treatment for many types of cancer.

 A PT device which was not properly calibrated is used to treat a patient with pancreatic cancer (Fig. 3.1).
-As a result, a PT beam randomly shoots $200 $ particles independently and correctly hits cancerous cells with a probability of$ 0.1$.
+As a result, a PT beam randomly shoots $200$ particles independently and correctly hits cancerous cells with a probability of $0.1$.

 <table align='center'>
 <tr>